CPJPRINCE/auto_classification_generator/README.md

 ## Skip

-If you just want to generate a spreadsheet without a reference code you can add `-skp | --skip`, and it will gsimply generate a spreadsheet without the Archive_Reference
+If you just want to generate a spreadsheet without a reference code you can add `-skp | --skip`, and it will simply generate a spreadsheet without the Archive_Reference

 ## Options: